cryptomator/cryptomator.github.io/_i18n/sponsors-checkout_en.md

     Your display name will be used for listing it on our sponsors site (and other locations depending on the sponsorship).
 Usually, it's your company's name or your own name.
   name: Name
   email: Email
-  country: Country
-  countryInfo: >
-    Currently, the automatic payment process is only possible in Germany.
-If you are located in another country, please <a href='mailto:sales@cryptomator.org'>contact us</a>.
-country:
-  germany: Germany
 paymentInfo:
   title: Payment Information
   paymentMethod: Payment Method